ClinicalMetric Research Team · Last Reviewed: June 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 Summary

-The gene therapy sector has reached a critical inflection point: more than 20 products are now FDA-approved or in late-stage trials, with the pipeline concentrated in rare hematologic disorders, neuromuscular diseases, and inherited metabolic conditions.
-Adeno-associated virus (AAV) vectors dominate delivery, but immunogenicity concerns, manufacturing capacity, and 15-year long-term follow-up requirements are creating new development bottlenecks.
-This analysis covers the regulatory pathways, the most active therapeutic areas, and the safety questions that will define the next generation of approvals.
+The gene therapy sector has reached a critical inflection point: more than 20 products are FDA-approved or in late-stage trials, concentrated in rare hematologic disorders, neuromuscular diseases, and inherited metabolic conditions.
+Adeno-associated virus (AAV) vectors dominate delivery, but pre-existing anti-AAV antibody immunity (affecting 30–70% of adults) is creating real enrollment challenges, and immunogenicity concerns, manufacturing capacity, and 15-year long-term follow-up requirements are generating new development bottlenecks.
+Over 100 gene therapy products hold RMAT designation, with the highest concentration in hematology, neuromuscular disease, and CNS disorders.

 Active Gene Therapy Areas by ClinicalTrials.gov Data